-This defect has been observed in all gray solidified cast iron alloys, i.e. nodular, flake, vermicular graphite cast iron, irrespective of the molding or casting process.
+This defect has been observed in all gray solidified cast iron alloys, i.e. nodular, flake, compacted graphite iron, irrespective of the molding or casting process.
 The defect occurs in particular in case of thin wall thicknesses, at edges or in corners.

 Edge hardness or chill is already visible to the naked eye in the fracture structure.
 Ledeburitic carbides are then clearly visible in the metallographic specimen.
 In these areas, the structure reveals chill which gradually changes into normal gray structure in areas with thicker wall thicknesses (Figures 1 and 2).
 These chill areas are characterized by a high hardness compared to the matrix and are thus hard to process which may lead to rejection of the entire casting.